shanuu23/Spotify-Dataset-Cleaning-and-Data-Exploration/README.md

     4) Albums with the most hit tracks by count.

 📊 Visualizations:
-Created bar charts and other plots to visualize:
+1)Created bar charts and other plots to visualize:
-    1) Track popularity across top playlists.
+    a) Track popularity across top playlists.
-    2) Genre and subgenre distributions.
+    b) Genre and subgenre distributions.

 📌 Future Work:
     1) More in-depth audio feature analysis (e.g., tempo, danceability).